pypa/virtualenv/.github/SECURITY.md

 - virtualenv writing outside the directory it was pointed at, whether through a symlink, a race or path handling.
 - Files or directories created with wider permissions than intended.

+The [assurance case](ASSURANCE_CASE.md) maps each item above to the code and tests that enforce it, and records when we last reviewed them.

 **Out of scope**

 - An attacker who already has arbitrary command execution as the victim, or can replace the victim's executables or